zachkulos/zachkulos.github.io/_pages/about.md

 My research interests lie broadly in behavioral development.
 Particular areas of focus concern the role of social signaling and norms in healthcare provisioning, prosocial preferences, and informal firm behavior.

-I was previously a Senior Research Analyst at the Federal Reserve Bank of New York and a Visiting Researcher at the Economic Policy Research Institute in Cape Town, South Africa.
+Prior to graduate school, I worked as a Senior Research Analyst at the Federal Reserve Bank of New York and as a Visiting Researcher at the Economic Policy Research Institute in Cape Town, South Africa.
 I completed my undergraduate education at Michigan State University and am originally from Buffalo, NY.

 Feel free to contact me [here](mailto:kuloszewski@uchicago.edu).